60% of packaging recalls are caused by human error.

 Although in the last several years we have witnessed a great revolution of automation tools and quality control software which has become an inevitable part of the package production process; a great number of companies are still not using benefits of the technological advancements.

 Instead of embracing and exploiting all the possibilities modern packaging quality control can assure, many companies are still implementing manual packaging inspection and the results are often complete label recalls due to human error.

 Often, there are process errors, inconsistencies and systematizing errors that can occur when the production process is incomplete or conflicting, which leads to errors in the product packaging content.

 60% of recalls are caused by human error

 Outdated manual processes can be a source of errors, especially if we are talking about specific industries such as the pharma industry.
-Pharma packaging often contains small and complex details and much of the product information is often printed in small dots and bar codes.
+Pharma packaging design often contains small and complex details and much of the product information is often printed in small dots and bar codes.
 The manual inspection of these products is highly inadvisable.